 Teens and young adults using drugs and alcohol is not new.
 Neither is the challenge of speaking with them about the dangers and implications.

-However, what is changing are the substances young people are using, the ways they’re exposed to them.
+However, what is changing are the substances young people are using and the ways they’re exposed to them.
 We’re also learning more about how drugs, alcohol, and nicotine affect growing bodies and brains.

 Know what to look for